Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/2 Player Version/README.md

 - Primitive Booleans
 - Single Line IFs
 - 9 Squares represented in an array
-- X & O Tokens recognized as integers (+'ve or -'ve) computated by logical operators (>0, <0)
+- X & O Tokens recognized as integers (+'ve or -'ve) computed by logical operators (>0, <0)
-- X & O Tokens recognized as odd or even numbers (computated as 1 or 0 by modulus)
+- X & O Tokens recognized as odd or even numbers (computed as 1 or 0 by modulus)

 ---